M1ke/git-deploy/README.md

 The `git-hooks-post-update` script that does the real magic in this setup was not written by me.
 The code can be found on various Stackoverflow questions and GitHub repositories so I am unsure of its original source.
 This script merely helps automate the process and provides some instruction around it.
 I plan to further add to this to carry out other common tasks such as `compass compile` or `jekyll build`.

+### Install

+Run `sh install` to symlink the two `git-` files to your `/usr/local/bin` directory.
+It will also make them executable.

+Once installed you can run `git-deploy-setup` or `git-build-setup` inside any repository.

 ### Initialise git

 If you haven't already got a git repository, start here.
 You'll need git installed on both your local machine _and your server_.
 On Debian based systems run